ergonlogic/hosting_platform_roles/README.markdown

 - add approproate t()'s
 - call hosting_get_profiles() in the form_submit
 - write drush email code, rather than depend on a patch to drush
+- allow for multiple roles to be assigned